A Desert Wooing

-Synopsis
+Plot

 Avice, daughter of a decadent rich family, realizes that her mother has put her on the marriage market and resigns herself to her fate.
 So she marries Masters, a rich westerner, still believing herself in love with Dr. Van Fleet, one of society's lounge lizards.
 He is a member of the party which Masters invites to his ranch house after the wedding.
 One night he breaks into Avice's room but much to his surprise she repulses him.
 He is roundly beaten up by Masters, is driven off the ranch and takes refuge with a Mexican.
 After the departure of the rest of the guests, Masters sets himself to the task of crushing the proud spirit of Avice but with little success.
 His best friend, Keno Clark and Avice's brother, thinking to assist in the happy ending, try to arouse Avice's jealousy by hinting of another woman in the life of Masters.
 This however, fails to have the desired effect, for Avice announces her intention of returning East and never setting eyes on her husband again.
 Van Fleet, the villain, in revenge, shoots Masters, wounding him severely and then Avice awakens to her real state of mind.
 At the point of a gun she forces the doctor to dress her husband's wound and when he recovers there is complete happiness.